 Think about everything you want to create in your life – your Life Goals.
 What kind of relationships do you want – with your husband, your children, your friends, with yourself?
 What do you want in terms of your health, your money, your career, your home, etc.?

 For example, a Life Goal for your relationship with your kids might read something like this:

 Life Goal: Cultivate a meaningful relationship with my kids by being a positive role model and staying connected to them.
 How?
 By consciously walking my talk, admitting when I get it wrong and spending 1:1 time with each of them weekly.

 Ensure you cover each significant area of your life to get a balanced set of Life Goals.

-Make the goals measurable and specific and decide when you are going to achieve each one.
+Make each of your goals measurable and specific and decide the date you are going to achieve each one by.

 It’s okay to say: Create more emotional connection with my husband.
 But be specific and include How you are going to achieve this.

 For example: By having a date night twice a month and taking time every day to ask about his day and really listen to the response.